 The natural ageing process results in various changes in the skin.
 In addition, other factors like lifestyle and sun exposure also contribute to undesired skin changes, including wrinkles, fine lines, sagging skin and more, which are more noticeable in the facial area.
 That’s why more and more people are looking for ways to look and feel youthful.

-Facelift surgery is one of the most effective ways to rejuvenate the face and address the signs of ageing.
+Facelift surgery is one of the most effective ways to address the signs of ageing in the face.
 If you’re considering a facelift, you must have encountered two of the most advanced facelift techniques: the High SMAS and Deep Plane Facelift.

 Artiste Plastic Surgery shares the benefits and differences of these procedures to help you decide which is ideal for you: